AndrewYaremenko/CRUDPHP/README.md

 - Open index.php page
 - DB data will be displayed in the table
 - Under the table there is a form for adding data
-- The table has update button to change the data
+- The table has update button to change the product
+- The table has comments button to add or delete comments for products
-- The table has delete button to delete data
+- The table has delete button to delete products